papsti/macpan-workshop/companion-materials_mli.md

 simulations and observed data.
 This will form the foundation for modifying the model to make it capture important features of the underlying processes.

+MLi: What does reasonable mean here?
+Expand the chain of thought.

 ``` r
 sir_covid = mp_tmb_insert(sir